vbshuliar/doomless/doomless/MODEL_SETUP.md

 ### 1. Download Model

-Download a GGUF model file (e.g., `tinyllama-1.1b-chat-v1.0.Q4_K_M.gguf` or similar) from Hugging Face.
+Download the GGUF artifact from Hugging Face (for example `qwen3-0_5b-instruct-q4_k_m.gguf`).
+Keep the filename intact so it matches the value referenced in `src/utils/modelLoader.ts`.

 ### 2. Place Model File

 #### Android
 Place the model file in:
 ```
-android/app/src/main/assets/models/model.gguf
+android/app/src/main/assets/models/qwen3-0_5b-instruct-q4_k_m.gguf
 ```

 #### iOS
 1. Open the Xcode project
-2. Drag the `model.gguf` file into the project
+2. Drag the GGUF file into the project (select “Create folder references”)
 3. Ensure it's added to the app target
-4. The file will be bundled with the app
+4. The bundled filename should remain `qwen3-0_5b-instruct-q4_k_m.gguf`

 ### 3. Verify Model Path

 The app will automatically:
-- Copy the model from Android assets to a writable location on first run
+- Copy the bundled model into Cactus' writable directory on first run (Android)
-- Load the model from the iOS bundle
+- Load the GGUF file directly from the iOS bundle

 ### 4. Model Size Considerations